NoroffFEU/development-platforms/case-study-azure-devops.md

 Azure DevOps is a cloud computing platform and infrastructure with many features that can help you and your team with the workflow on your project.
 It's easy to create a free account with a small team and for a larger team you have more options.

-All work when using Azure DevOps can be done with your IDE.
-Integration with Visual Studio Code and git, you can work mainly in the IDE but based on my research I have found that with the IDE and Microsoft Team you can have your code and communication with your team, manage your work board tasks.
+All work when using Azure DevOps can be done with IDE.
+Integration with Visual Studio Code and git, you can work mainly in the IDE, but based on my research I have found that with the IDE and Microsoft Team you can have your code and communication with your team, manage your work board tasks.

 The platform itself is clean and easy to use with loads of documentation for you to be able to make the most out of the platform.